-Some cases do, in fact, end in very large settlements or verdicts, but multi-million dollar payouts aren’t generally the norm.
-This is simply due to the fact that not every case and not every injury holds that much value.
+Some cases do, in fact, end in very large settlements or verdicts, but multimillion-dollar payouts aren’t generally the norm.
+This is simply because not every case and not every injury holds that much value.

 However, there are some things you hear about that may skew your perception of what lawsuits are worth or how settlements or verdicts work.

 Class action suits bring together large groups of plaintiffs who all have similar claims and allow those claims to be tried and settled as one case to avoid the disarray of thousands of similar lawsuits in the court system.

-An example of a class action lawsuit is a recent case filed against General Motors Co. over recalled vehicles.
+An example of a class-action lawsuit is a recent case filed against General Motors Co. over recalled vehicles.
 The lawyers who filed the case are asking for $10 billion in damages, but there could be as many as 27 million vehicles involved.
 Even if the suit is settled or a jury returns a verdict for the full $10 billion, if that money is divided up among 27 million car owners, that works out to an average of about $370 per driver — and that’s before the lawyers collect their fees in the case, which usually comes out of the settlement money or jury award before the rest is divvied up among the millions of people who have a claim.

 These claims also cover non-economic losses, such as the effects of disfigurement or emotional trauma.
-Personal injury claims are intended to come as close as is possible to restoring you to your pre-accident state physically and financially, but that’s all.
+Personal injury claims are intended to come as close as possible to restoring you to your pre-accident state physically and financially, but that’s all.
 They’re not intended for an injured person to profit, and it’s a misconception that anyone can file a lawsuit and make money to which they’re not entitled.
-The law generally limits the kind of damages you can receive to your actual losses.
+The law generally limits the damages you can receive to your actual losses.

 In addition to the limits of the law regarding the types of damages you can receive in a personal injury lawsuit, other limits also are likely to be in play in any settlement negotiations or jury awards.

 In the case of a car accident, most drivers carry coverage that maxes out at tens of thousands of dollars.
-As a result, the accident victim will only be able to collect the limit, even if the amount doesn’t fully compensate them for their injuries.
+As a result, the accident victim will only collect the limit, even if the amount doesn’t fully compensate them for their injuries.
 That’s the reality for most people who pursue personal injury claims.

 Many states have statutes that put a ceiling or cap on the amount you can recover for non-economic damages, such as pain and suffering or disfigurement and disability.
-Regardless of whether you can prove you deserve more, if a damages cap is in place in your state, the amount you can recover in a personal injury claim will be limited.
+Regardless of whether you can prove you deserve more if a damages cap is in place in your state, the amount you can recover in a personal injury claim will be limited.

 The length and nature of negotiations vary quite a bit, depending on the details of your case, the insurance company’s willingness to compromise, and your attorney’s negotiating skills.
 A settlement could be negotiated within weeks.
-The process could take months if there’s a large amount of money at stake or liability is unclear.
+The process could take months if a large amount of money is at stake or liability is unclear.

 Going to trial is risky for both the defendant and the plaintiff.
 The company or individual being sued could be ordered to pay everything the plaintiff is asking for if they go to court.
 This may be far more than what the plaintiff is asking for during negotiations.
-Trial is risky for plaintiffs, as well.
+A trial is risky for plaintiffs, as well.
 The court could decide against the plaintiff and award them nothing.

 To mitigate this risk and ensure a timely end to the situation, attorneys on both sides typically strive for a settlement.
 If you decide to pursue a personal injury case, know that your chances of going to trial are extremely low.